ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 - cloudflare
 - IIS - internet information services, by microsoft
 - nginx - written in C with a reactor pattern, great reverse proxy and load balancer, also serves files from disk
+    - `site-available` and `sites-enabled` are 2 folders
+        - design is to define all site with conf files in `sites-avaialble` and symlink to `sites-enabled` for ones to be active
+        - jan2023 - per internet this pattern is deprecated, now just create `your-site.conf` in the `/etc/nginx/conf.d` folder
 - traefik - written in Go, great reverse proxy and load balancer
     - built in admin gui
     - can dynamicaly update configs without restart, unlike nginx